Svantevith/integrated-phishing-detection-for-IMAP-servers/README.md

 - Python 3

 ## Features
-List the ready features here:
-- Email listener connecting to any IMAP server (specifically designed for Gmail, might cause issues on different services).
+- Email listener connecting to any IMAP server (specifically designed for Gmail, might cause issues on different services) searching for unseen emails in the selected mailboxes.
-- LSTM model classifying email message content as a potential phishing attempt (98.7% accuracy on test data)
+- LSTM model classifying email message content as a potential phishing attempt (98.74% accuracy on test data).
-- Ensemble model (soft voting) classifying email message characteristics as a potential phishing attempt (98.8% accuracy on test data)
+- Ensemble model (soft voting) classifying email message characteristics as a potential phishing attempt (98.82% accuracy on test data).
-- Automatic email allocation to the spam folder
+- Automatically allocating malicious emails to the selected spam folder.

 ## Setup
 Define required environmental & global variables: